-- 1) The School community writes an update of the Action Plan in Year 5, describing what has happened during the years as part of, or as a result of, enacting the Action Plan. - 2) A group consisting of, but not limited to, the Head, a trustee, an administrator, and a faculty member writes the Action Plan Update with the approval of the School community. - 3) The Action Plan Update should be specific enough to demonstrate what was accomplished and how the actions have continued to address the directives of the Network Board Response Letter. - 4) The Action Plan Update is approved by the Board and is then sent to the Network Board and the Network Office.
+- 1) The school community writes an update of the Action Plan in Year 5, describing what has happened during the years as part of, or as a result of, enacting the Action Plan. - 2) A group consisting of, but not limited to, the Head, a trustee, an administrator, and a faculty member writes the Action Plan Update with the approval of the school community. - 3) The Action Plan Update must be specific enough to demonstrate what was accomplished and how the actions have continued to address the directives of the PLT Response Letter. - 4) The Action Plan Update must be approved by the Board and is then sent to the PLT and the Network Office.